 Brom Wikstrom is a Seattle native, graduating from Queen Anne High School (where he illustrated the school yearbook) and Seattle College Commercial Art Program.
 Other education at Seattle Pacific University, Antioch Technical and University of Washington Extension.
 He apprenticed under his father Robert, an award-winning art director and established himself as a sign painter and display artist in the Seattle area during the early seventies.

 He became paralyzed following an injury to his spinal cord at 21 while swimming.
 He learned to paint with his mouth and was eventually accepted into the select International Association of Mouth & Foot Painting Artists.
-This organization reproduces and markets member’s work worldwide and he has attended exhibitions of his work at their conferences in New York City, Vienna, Brussels, Mexico City, Lima, Buenos Aires, Sydney, Shanghai, Taipei, Athens, Lisbon, Great Britain (solo exhibition) and most recently Barcelona, Spain.
+This organization reproduces and markets member’s work worldwide and he has attended exhibitions of his work at their conferences in New York City, Vienna, Brussels, Barcelona, Mexico City, Lima, Buenos Aires, Sydney, Shanghai, Taipei, Athens, Lisbon, Great Britain (solo exhibition) and most recently Rio de Janeiro.

 Brom’s paintings are included in many noted Seattle collections including: Seattle Aquarium, Nordic Heritage Museum, University of Washington Hospital, Ballard High School, Washington Bar Association, Microsoft, Seattle Metro, a large public mural in Kent, WA and many private collections.
 Nationally, he is represented in the collections of the U.S. Marine Corps, Japanese Embassy Washington DC, Pepsi Cola, Coca-Cola, El Paso, TX Museum of Art (solo) and the Kennedy Center in Washington DC.
 He has won local and national competitions for his work including First Place at the Sister Kenny and Moss Rehab national shows and Magnolia Summerfest competition in Seattle.

 Beginning in 1977, following his rehabilitation, Brom began an informal art instruction program at Children’s Hospital in Seattle that later grew with the award of a CETA (Comprehensive Employment Training Act) grant.
 This led to opportunities to be visiting art instructor to thousands of Seattle students in area schools, an activity that he continues to this day.
 He also regularly makes presentations to civic groups, hospitals and assisted living centers.